Hollis-Brown/hungryhub/README.md

     - [x] Put backend part of project on hold until later on in Mod 4

 - Frontend:
+    - [x] Setup npm packages, folder structure, database, and react router
+    - Setup layout and header
     - Create simple wire frames for the frontend UI
     - Build UI prototype in Figma
-    - Setup npm packages, folder structure, database, and react router